DSRCorporation/hiero-did-sdk-js/packages/crypto/README.md

 # @hiero-did-sdk/crypto

-This package provides cryptographic utilities for the Hashgraph DID SDK.
+This package provides cryptographic utilities for the Hiero DID SDK JS.
 It offers a cross-platform implementation of cryptographic functions, ensuring compatibility across different JavaScript environments including Node.js and React Native.

 ## Features